Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Florida

 Citation: DCF Oper.
 Proc. # 170-8

-DCF must develop, implement, and monitor a plan of safe care (POSC) for infants under age 1 who have been affected by exposure to controlled substances or alcohol.
+A POSC must be discussed with the family by the child welfare professional.
+If the family agrees there is a need, a POSC should be developed, implemented, and monitored for infants under age 1 who have been affected by prenatal exposure to controlled substances or alcohol.
 Controlled substances include both prescription drugs not prescribed for the parent or not administered as prescribed.

 A POSC is intended to facilitate a holistic, multidisciplinary approach to responding to the needs of the entire family.
 A POSC is intended to be developed at the earliest point the mother's use or infant's exposure has been identified.